Frisner Augustin: Life and work in the United States and abroad

 Soon after his emigration to New York City in 1972, Augustin re-connected with childhood friend Oungan Emmanuel Cadet, who had established a Vodou society in the Bronx.
 In October 1973 Cadet performed a spiritual marriage between Augustin and Èzili Freda Dawomen, a Vodou spirit with roots in West Africa who represents romantic love.
 Such a marriage, according to Vodou practitioners, brings prosperity to the human partner in exchange for special devotion.
-Augustin would also go on to a real-life marriage with one of Cadet's initiates, who helped him secure his permanent residency in the United States in 1977.
-As he became Cadet's lead drummer, word of mouth helped him to find work in other Vodou societies taking root throughout New York City.

 Dancers and choreographers who had played with companies in Port-au-Prince since the 1940s were leaving Haiti during the 1960s and '70s and re-forming in New York.
 Augustin found work drumming for Jean-Léon Destiné, Louinès Louinis, Troupe Shango of Arnold Elie, and the Ibo Dancers of Paulette St. Lot; however, throughout the 1970s, he aspired to leadership of his own group even though dancers typically led folklore companies.
 In 1981 La Troupe Makandal, a company established in the Port-au-Prince neighborhood of Upper Belair and named after the eighteenth-century revolutionary and messiah François Makandal, arrived in New York and sought Augustin out for help in establishing itself in the diaspora.
 He took the group under his wing and introduced it to the Haitian community in a Thanksgiving festival at Brooklyn College.
 The company immediately and thereafter distinguished itself for its raw authenticity and bold presentation of the sacred gesture.
 Together with his drumming student, musicologist Lois Wilcken, Augustin established the company as a not-for-profit organization incorporated in New York State.